 Let’s say your wages are being garnished because of a judgment against you, or your driver’s license has been suspended because you caused a car accident without insurance.
 Filing bankruptcy can stop the garnishment or enable you to get your license back.
 There is no set deadline for filing either a chapter 7 or chapter 13 bankruptcy.
 However, the longer it takes your lawyer to file the bankruptcy, the longer your wages will continue to be garnished or your license will be suspended.

 Are All These Failures to File, or to File On Time, Legal Malpractice?

 The lawyer’s failure to file in a timely manner constitutes malpractice if you were harmed as a result.
 To recover for malpractice, in addition to showing that your lawyer breached a duty owed to you by failing to file, you will also need to convince the court hearing your malpractice case that it was the lawyer’s failure to file—not any failure on your part or weakness in your case—that caused the harm you sustained.
 Proving that the lawyer’s failure was the primary cause of your damages could be difficult, but a good lawyer experienced in the areas of malpractice and the substantive legal area involved in your underlying claim should be able to assist you in obtaining a remedy for the lawyer’s misconduct.

 Rely on a Full-Service Firm to Handle Your Legal Malpractice Case

 Like so many others who have placed their trust in us, you can count on Slater & Zurz LLP to thoroughly evaluate your legal malpractice claim, answer your questions, and advise you concerning whether you should proceed.
-Call or email our team of motivated, determined professionals for a free consultation.
+Call our team of motivated, determined legal malpractice attorneys for a free consultation.
 We’re here to serve your legal needs with unwavering dedication and the drive to win.